Government transparency effort falls flat with referendum petitioners

-The group at the heart of a push for a people-initiated referendum on the cruise berthing facility told Cayman 27 it came away with more questions than answers on the controversial project.
+The group at the heart of a push for a people-initiated referendum on the cruise berthing facility, Cruise Port Referendum Cayman, told Cayman 27 it came away with more questions than answers on the controversial project.

 This after government fielded questions at a marathon public meeting last week.